IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 To map all types of [DII](../ref-info/glossary-uid.md#gl-dii), use the `FN_T_UID2_IDENTITY_MAP` function.

-If the DII is an email address, it will be normalized using the UID2 [Email Address Normalization](../getting-started/gs-normalization-encoding.md#email-address-normalization) rules.
+If the DII is an email address, the service normalizes the data using the UID2 [Email Address Normalization](../getting-started/gs-normalization-encoding.md#email-address-normalization) rules.

-Phone numbers must be normalized using the UID2 [Phone Number Normalization](../getting-started/gs-normalization-encoding.md#phone-number-normalization) rules.
+If the DII is a phone number, it must be normalized before being sent to the service, using the UID2 [Phone Number Normalization](../getting-started/gs-normalization-encoding.md#phone-number-normalization) rules.

-{**gwh/MC_01 can we clarify the above please? "it will be normalized" -- by the function? "phone numbers must be normalized..." does that mean they have to normalize phone numbers for the input data?
-Kishan pointed this out as being unclear.
-Thx. uptohere**}

 |Argument|Data Type|Description|
 | :--- | :--- | :--- |